 When you pass through the waters I will be with you.
 Isaiah 43:2

-The image of water has been a big deal to me this year.
+The image of water stirs up a lot of things in me.
 The power.
 The tranquility.
 The danger.
 The beauty.

 Cancer was my water.
 Fear-inspiring, yet fused with the beautiful.
 So hard, yet covered by a peace I cannot explain.
 The water was rough, but Jesus was constant.